hellory4n/libtrippin/README.md

 ## Usage

-Just add `libtrippin.c` to your project
+Just add `libtrippin.cpp` to your project

 If you have debug builds make sure you have `DEBUG` defined (it doesn't change a whole lot but i mean why not)